mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 #### Troubleshooting

-1. In Mixpanel, upon account creation, a SCIM-provisioned user will be added to the organization with the organization member role.
-The organization role for provisioned users can be changed by an organization admin within Mixpanel.

-2. If a Mixpanel account has already been created with the Okta user's email (their Okta Username) and that account is **not a member** of your Mixpanel organization, provisioning setup for that Okta user will fail.
+1. If a Mixpanel account has already been created with the Okta user's email (their Okta Username) and that account is **not a member** of your Mixpanel organization, provisioning setup for that Okta user will fail.
 To resolve this, manually invite the existing user to your organization.

-3. Provisioning will also fail if the domain of the user's email has not been claimed by your organization.
+2. Provisioning will also fail if the domain of the user's email has not been claimed by your organization.
 To resolve this, manually invite the existing user to your organization.